jruels/tf-gcp/labs/setup.md

 # Setup Student VM's

-### Launch VS Code in Administrator Mode to Install software in a Terminal window
+### Launch VS Code in Administrator Mode to install software in a Terminal window

 ### Step 1: Run VS Code as Administrator
 1. Close any open instances of Visual Studio Code.